Follow us on

 • In over 70% of cases, the pain worsens at night (Hunt et al, 2007).

-HOW IS A LABRAL TEAR DIAGNOSED?
+HOW IS A HIP LABRAL TEAR DIAGNOSED?

 • Diagnosis is based on detailed history, physical examination, and imaging, but unfortunately, the diagnosis is often delayed and on average patients wait greater than 2 years before a diagnosis and often have to see multiple health care providers (Groh and Herrera, 2009).